Please submit all project-related correspondence to

 Since you will be modifying your sequence diagrams, it is acceptable to add arcs that are not numbered contiguously with the arcs already in place and to remove an arc without renumbering the arcs.
 This will simplify the task of updating traceability and reduce the chance of introducing traceability errors that might be caused by a complete renumbering of arcs.

-You must make sure your traceability is updated to reflect any arcs
+You must make sure your traceability is updated to reflect any arcs that are

 added or removed from sequence diagrams.

-Note that the arc numbering must still correspond to the correct
+Note that the arc numbering must still correspond to the correct step in the

-scenario (e.g. if you add an arc that goes in the 4th step, it must
+scenario (e.g. if you add an arc that goes in the 4th step, it must still be

 numbered something like "4h").
 You can see some examples of